harmonicalchemy/modular-emacs/README.md

 You Debian/Ubuntu users don't get it so easy...
 Hope you got your hacker shoes on...
 I tried all the normal ways to get the latest binary build of Emacs installed for Debian based Linux but none of those options are able to satisfy Harmonic Alchemy Modular Emacs basic default needs 100%...
 Follow this link to: **[Build Emacs from Source](./Docs/ModE-Build-Emacs-from-Src.md)** and then come back here to continue below...

 > **Warning:** This will take a bit of up-front work...
 I hope you don't mind staying up all night digging deep and scratching your eyes a lot!
 Not for the faint at heart!
-If you never built software from source before you may want to try something like **`"Hello World"`** first... _(just kidding)_ :trollface:
+If you never built software from source before you may want to try something like **`"Hello World"`** first... _(just kidding)_ :trollface:  No..  you stay right here soldier!
+We will get you up to speed soon enough...
     **Harmonic Alchemy Modular Emacs** may still work if you give up and use the latest builds from the package managers, but you may not be able to use many of the nice extra features that Modular Emacs provides...

 **_Was your Emacs Build Saga Successful?_**

 **Yes?:**  Little grasshopper...
 You are awesome!
 Now you may now call yourself a devOps engineer _(to friends and family only...
 Don't put it on your resume LOL)_.
-Now you will no longer be dependent on the mercy of grumpy package archive build engineers!
-DevOps heaven!
-Yay!
-Continue bravely on below with your next steps _(challenges)_...
+Now you will no longer be dependent on the mercy of wining sniveling package archive build engineers!
+Worse than anything Monty Python ever made fun of!
+LOL  Welcome to DevOps heaven you pirate!
+Arr! :octocat:  Continue bravely on below with your next steps _(challenges)_...

 **No?:** OK, You are wicked frustrated trying to build Emacs eh?
 No problem...
 I feel your pain.
 Take a rest...
-You can still get Modular Emacs installed below, with a few caveats of missing features of course...
-Just use your default package manager to install the latest version of Emacs you can find there and continue on below...
+You can still get Modular Emacs installed below, _(with a few caveats of missing features of course...)_ Just use your default package manager to install the latest version of Emacs you can find there and continue on below...
 You will have gotten your winning attitude back by that time.
 Later on, when you are itching to get Emacs updated, come back to this doc and read **[Optional Packages & Customization:](#optional-packages--customization)** below where you will be given instructions for that and any of the other things you missed during the default install here... _(plus more goodies ;-)_

 You will be surprised at your devOps abilities after a long rest!
 Your psychology needs a few gains first...
 Get the rest done and you will feel better!
 I promise! :purple_heart: